Phenomenalhub/CampFuzz/README.md

 **Required Must-have Stories**

 * Sign Up
-* Login and Log out
+* User logs in and logs out and can access previous posts
 * Post, View
   * Original User can delete Post

 **Optional Nice-to-have Stories**

-* Filter by events
+* Filter by event category (for international students, by major, etc.)
 * ...

 ### 2. Screen Archetypes